kinneers/news_scraper/README.md

 Express, Heroku, JavaScript, Mongoose, Cheerio, Bootstrap

 ## Note:
-I chose to use a very basic Bootstrap layout for this app as I was more concerned with functionality that beautification.
+I chose to use a very basic Bootstrap layout for this app as I was more concerned with functionality than beautification for this particular app.

 ### Main Page
 ![The main page](mainpage.png)